-Children learn to appreciate other cultures, learn basic academics in the everyday world, and enjoy non-violent play.
-The Early Learning Program uses Creative Curriculum, an evidence-based model that prepares children to succeed cognitively, physically, socially, and emotionally.
+The YWCA's 5-star Early Learning Program uses Creative Curriculum, an evidence-based model that prepares children to succeed cognitively, physically, socially, and emotionally.

 Parental involvement in the Early Learning Program is highly encouraged.
-Foster Grandparents are also very active in the Center.
+Foster Grandparents are also very active in the center.

 At the YWCA, we provide breakfast, lunch, and snack to our Early Learning Program, as well as snack to our Primary Enrichment Program.
 The menus help the children in our centers to be more comfortable trying new foods, and to get quality nutrition at the YWCA child care center.

 Our Early Learning children also participate in Farmer's Market Friday, where they get to taste test a new fresh fruit or vegetable.
 Most every Friday you can find our Nutrition Coordinator, Melinda Aponte, in each classroom passing out samples of produce and talking with the kids about how and where the plants grow, what part of the plants we eat, or how the food tastes, smells or feels.
 The children, and staff, get to sample foods they may never have had before in a positive environment that encourages trying new foods.